susannabarsanti/EMRI-scalars/README.md

 Codes for the scalar and tensorial fluxes computation.
 Point particle in circular orbit around a Kerr black hole.
 If you make use of this codes, please cite https://arxiv.org/abs/2203.05003.

 Moreover, note that:
-- The convergence criteria have been implemented by following Viktor Skoupy: https://arxiv.org/abs/2201.07044.
+- The convergence criteria have been implemented by following Skoupy: https://arxiv.org/abs/2201.07044.
-- The functions for the homogeneous solutions have been implemented by Gabriel Piovano, i.e. boundary  conditions for the radial Teukolsky equation in horizon penetrating, hyperboloidal slicing coordinates.
+- The functions for the homogeneous solutions have been implemented by Piovano, i.e. boundary  conditions for the radial Teukolsky equation in horizon penetrating, hyperboloidal slicing coordinates.
 If you make use of these boundary conditions, please acknowledge https://arxiv.org/pdf/2105.07083.

 Finally:	this notebook makes use  of the BHPToolkit https://bhptoolkit.org/mathematica-install-dev.html